spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/konvoy.md

 ![A View of the ISO selection](/byoos_vmware_konvoy_iso-selection.png)

 After the VM is deployed, and you have completed the RHEL installation, verify you can SSH into the VM.
-If you can SSH and login to the VM, you can use it as a template for the Konvoy image builder.
+If you can SSH and log in to the VM, you can use it as a template for the Konvoy image builder.
 Save the VM as a template in vSphere.
 Reference the template in the Konvoy image builder configuration file.

 :::tip

-Configure the RHEL VM with the proper users and credentials before creating a VM template of it.
+Configure the RHEL VM with the correct users and credentials before creating a VM template of it.
 Consider adding the following configuration to the `/etc/sudoers` file so that the root user and the `admin` and `sudo` groups can issue commands as root without entering a password.